jillesme/dokku-101/hello-dokku/README.md

 # Dokku 101 - Hello Dokku

-This is a simple Docker container that runs an Express application which serves HTML that renders the dokku logo.
+This is a simple Docker image that runs an Express application which serves HTML that renders the dokku logo.

 ## Building the Image Locally